Unique issues for young women with breast cancer

 Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology Social Work

 MARCH 26, 2019

 All breast cancers are not the same.
-The experience of having breast cancer is not the same for young women as it is for their older sisters.
+Young women experience breast cancer differently than their older sisters.
 Fewer than 5% of the approximately 268,000 breast cancers diagnosed in the United States each year are in women under 40, but that still adds up to a lot of women.

 Almost everyone is surprised by a breast cancer diagnosis, but a woman in her 20s or 30s is shocked.
 She probably has not yet started having regular mammograms, and, unless her family history is strong, breast cancer probably is not on her mind.
 During the early decades of adulthood, the focus is on making choices to build a life.
-Getting educated and beginning a professional life while considering personal relationship choices are all consuming.
+Getting educated, beginning a professional life, considering personal relationships: these issues are all-consuming.